More than 200,000 lawsuits have been filed against 3M by veterans and soldiers who used the company’s Combat Arms military earplugs.

-Lawsuits filed against 3M have alleged that the company’s Combat Arms Ear Plugs — used in combat by thousands of veterans and active duty military personnel — may cause serious and permanent hearing damage as a result of their defective design.
+These lawsuits have alleged that the earplugs — used in combat by thousands of veterans and active duty military personnel — may cause serious and permanent hearing damage as a result of their defective design.

 ➢ What are 3M’s Combat Arms Ear Plugs?